-Be the Leader You are Meant to Be—Even from Your Living Room, Part 2
+Be the Leader You're Meant to Be From Your Living Room Part2

 In Part 1 of this series, we introduced Mike Caracalas, leadership coach, executive consultant, and author of Ten Strategies to Get Better Results with People, who says that “Right now, you as leaders have only one option: Lead your way out of this challenge.”

 We continue our chat with Mike, talking about how to keep things fresh as the weeks go on and how to reacclimate to working “together” in the literal sense when our workplace doors open back up.

 TeamSupport: Many workplaces have been “shelter in place” (teams working remotely) for weeks.
 How can a support leader help keep things fresh as the feeling of being cooped up may start affecting individuals personally, and consequently impact their work?

 Mike Caracalas: Don’t be afraid to lighten things up!
 You don’t have to have your nose to the grindstone all the time or expect your people to.
 Many workplaces these days are encouraging balance, even have game rooms and nap rooms available—encourage the same at home.